OpenPrinting/ipp-usb/ipp-usb.8.md

      Delay, between device is opened and, optionally, reset, and the first request is sent to device.

+   * `init-retry-partial = true | false`<br>
+     Retry the initialization in case only part of the device's functions have been initialized, instead of continuing to operate with incomplete functionality.

+     It can be useful if the device takes a long time to fully initialize.
+     During this period, some components may respond normally while others are still initializing.
+For example, the device may quickly report its scanning capabilities shortly after startup, while its printing functionality may take several minutes to become operational.

+     Some enterprise-level HP printers are known to have this problem.

    * `init-reset = none | soft | hard`<br>
      How to reset device during initialization.
 Default is `none`